graphlit/ask-graphlit-mcp-server-remote/README.md

 ## Overview

+Ask questions about using the Graphlit Platform, or specifically about the Graphlit API or SDKs.

 For any questions on using the AskGraphlit MCP tool, please join our [Discord](https://discord.gg/ygFmfjy3Qx) community and post on the #mcp channel.

 ## Tools